8 landscaping improvements to increase property value

 7. Pay more attention to privacy

 Privacy is attractive to many people, especially in their homes.
-Some people want to take a break from the outside world when they go into their homes.
+Some people want to break from the outside world when they enter their homes.
 Privacy to these people is essential, and landscaping can help with this.

 Landscaping allows you to seclude the backyards from the traffic and the neighbors, increasing your property’s attractiveness and desirability.
 Also, planting tall shrubbery or trees can serve as a windscreen for them, and that is a bonus.
 This will make it easier for you to sell the property and could increase the value.
 But that doesn’t mean that you shouldn’t trim the shrubs before selling the property!